Home

 And if you object to wandering around in your bathrobe all day, you might bring some loose day-wear, such as a jogging suit, which can be comfortably worn over the wires.

-The multiple sleep latency test can also help in diagnosing the causes of excessive sleeping, albeit not completely.
 If, for example, it is found that the patient who falls asleep quickly during the day goes directly into REM sleep, this may be evidence of narcolepsy, especially if the patient complains of attacks of muscular weakness.

 On the other hand, a patient who complains of excessive sleepiness but is unable to fall asleep in the daytime test is almost certainly suffering from chronic sleep deprivation, not necessarily from a sleep disorder, assuming that he or she slept for 8 hours on the night before the test.